oxheadalpha/composed-fa2-example/README.md

 contract entry point and transfer some Tez to exchange for the FA2 token.
 Any FA2 token owner can also exchange FA2 tokens for Tez by calling the `burn` contract entry point.
 The exchange rate is always one Mutez per one FA2 token.
-In addition, the contract collects a flat exchange fee that can set by the contract admin.
+In addition, the contract collects a flat exchange fee that can be set by the contract admin.
 The contract admin can change the exchange fee and withdraw collected fees.
 The contract admin can pause and unpause the contract.
 If the contract is paused, token owners cannot transfer, mint and burn tokens.